 - Violent crimes including assault, battery and murder.

-When you do a criminal history search, usually will not learn if they has had any:
+When you do a criminal history search, usually will not learn if they have had any:

 - Speeding tickets.